 Our Commitment to Equal Opportunities and Diversity

-We monitor the gender, age and ethnicity of applicants across all roles and levels that we recruit for.
+Embracing equality, diversity and inclusion also helps us better serve the needs of the job seekers and hiring managers we work with each day.
+We anonymously monitor the gender, age, sexual orientation, religion, ethnicity and disability of applicants across all roles and levels that we recruit for.
 These statistics can be provided to clients on request in order to help them achieve their own organisational aims.

 Following the implementation of the Age Discrimination Law in October 2006, Cobalt has ensured that all current and new consultants are made aware of its implications through training and monitoring of their work.
 This has included changes to the registration process, a fully compliant database and ensuring that our advertising does not contravene the legislation.